CloudLabs-AI/MS-900-Lab-Content/Module 5 : Licensing.md

 1. From the navigation menu scroll down to  **Billing** and select **Licenses**.

-1. In the Subscriptions page you can see all Available licenses, Assigned licenses.
+1. On the Subscriptions page you can see all Available licenses, Assigned licenses.
 Click on any of the products to get detailed information.

    ![](Images/img129.png)

 1. This displays the list of users to whom the selected license is assigned.
-From here you can assign license to users.
+From here you can assign the license to users.

 1. Click on **Assign licenses**.